deathbeds/pidgy/docs/intro.md

 # Introduction

 [Fernando Perez], creator of [`IPython`], wrote an essay titled ["Literate computing" and computational reproducibility].
-Here he introduces the term [Literate Computing] that describes a style of workflow where representations of live computation are critical to the understanding of a computational narrative.
-At the scale of interactive computing, we focus on documenting the computational thinking process using narrative, code, and hypermedia.
+In it he introduces the term [Literate Computing] that describes a style of workflow where representations of live computation are critical to a computational narrative.
+At the speed of interactive computing, we focus on documenting the computational thinking process using narrative, code, and hypermedia.
 Whereas [Literate Programming] considers the enduring literary qualities of the program.
-In this work, we discuss the `pidgy` interactive shell that is designed to improve the [Literate Computing] experience so that the outcome are multi-objective readable, reproducible, and reusable [Literate Program]s.
+In this work, we discuss the `pidgy` interactive shell that is designed to provide a [Literate Computing] experience so that results in multi-objective readable, reproducible, and reusable [Literate Program]s.

 ![](literate_computing_venn.jpeg)